Racism: How to Talk About it with Your ADHD'er

 • Help your child label her feelings which supports her to develop an awareness of her emotions, so she can respond (rather than react) to intense feelings and concerns.

-• Support your child to empathize with the emotions others may be feeling.
+• Support your child in empathizing with the emotions others may be feeling.
 This can provide opportunities for social and relational skills that may need strengthening for kids with ADHD.

 • If you notice the conversation is getting too heated or your child or teen is getting oppositional or shutting down, give each other some space.
 As is often the case with ADHD, your child may impulsively say something he regrets.
-To nip this in the bud, let your child know, "This conversation is important, so let's talk when we're both more calm."
+To nip this in the bud, tell your child, "This conversation is important, so let's talk when we're both more calm."

 • Give your child some agency and discuss the experience your child is looking for, especially when you and your child may not agree.
 For example, in the example above, you discover that your child wants to use his voice to be an activist.
-You can have a discussion about additional ways to experience activism, such as through civic engagement, donations, dialogue, art, and digital platforms.
-Perhaps your child wants to contact his sentator, sign petitions, or learn more so he can use his voice through approproate media channels.
+You can discuss additional ways to experience activism, such as civic engagement, donations, dialogue, art, and digital platforms.
+Perhaps your child wants to contact his senator, sign petitions, or learn more so he can use his voice through appropriate media channels.

 If your child is having a tough time with their mental health, don't be afraid to ask for help.
 For therapy, try Best Online Therapy Platforms, and for psychiatric support, try Best Online Psychiatric Options

-How parents choose to discuss the Black Lives Matter movement, anti-racism, and systemic racism is influenced by each family's experience.
-Our kids will benefit from the opportunity to talk about what’s happening which can reassure them and help promote change.
+Each family's experience influences how parents choose to discuss the Black Lives Matter movement, anti-racism, and systemic racism.
+Our kids will benefit from the opportunity to talk about what’s happening, which can reassure them and help promote change.

 • Talk About Race and Racism